MicrosoftDocs/xamarin-docs/docs/cross-platform/get-started/installation/uninstalling-xamarin.md

 Mono is an open source implementation of Microsoft’s .NET Framework and is used by all Xamarin Products—Xamarin.iOS, Xamarin.Android and Xamarin.Mac to allow development of these platforms in C#.

 > [!IMPORTANT]
-> Note: There are other applications outside of Xamarin
+> There are other applications outside of Xamarin
 > which also use Mono, such as Unity.
 Be sure that there are no other dependencies
 > on Mono before uninstalling it.